 (4) A personal representative in this section may be appointed by the court upon a filing of an ex parte motion by one of the parties entitled to file a parentage action.
 Probate requirements need not be met.
 However, appointment of the personal representative in this section is limited to representation in proceedings under this chapter.

 (b) When an action is brought under this section, process shall issue in the form of a summons and an order directed to the individual whose parentage of the child is to be adjudicated, requiring each to appear and to show cause why the action should not be brought.
+The court, in its discretion, may waive a hearing on an uncontested parentage complaint submitted by an individual who gave birth to a child, an alleged genetic parent of the child, a presumed parent of the child, or a professed parent of the child with proof provided by affidavit.

 If, at any stage of the proceedings, there appears probable cause to believe that the individual whose parentage is to be adjudicated will fail to appear in response thereto or will flee the jurisdiction of the court, the court may issue a warrant directed to the sheriff, deputy sheriff, or any police officer within the circuit, requiring the individual to be arrested and brought for pre-trial proceedings before the family court.
 Upon such pre-trial proceedings, the court may require the individual to enter into bond with good sureties to the State in a sum to be fixed by the court for each individual’s appearance and the trial of the proceeding in the family court.
 If the individual whose parentage is to be adjudicated fails to give the bond required, the court may immediately commit that individual to the custody of the chief of police of the county, there to remain until that individual enters into the required bond or otherwise is discharged by due process of law.
 If the individual whose parentage is to be adjudicated fails to appear in any proceeding under this chapter, any bond for that individual’s appearance in any proceeding under this chapter shall be forfeited; but the trial of, or other proceedings in, the action shall proceed as though that individual were present, and the court shall make such orders as it deems proper upon the findings as though that individual were in court.